-Section I. The Employer agrees to deduct the Union biweekly membership dues and an annual assessment, if any, only from the biweekly pay of those employees who individually authorize in writing that such deductions be made.
-The amounts to be deducted shall be certified to the Employer by the Union, and the aggregate deductions of all employees shall be remitted together with an itemized statement thereof, to the Union by the last day of the succeeding month after such deductions are made.
-This authorization shall be irrevocable by the employee during the term of this Memorandum except as provided for in Recommendation 2.
+- Section 1. a.
+The Employer agrees to deduct an amount equal to the Union biweekly membership dues and an annual assessment, if any, from the biweekly pay of those employees who individually authorize in writing that such deductions be made. - b.
+The rate at which dues are to be deducted and the annual assessment shall be certified to the Employer by the Union, and the Employer shall deduct an amount equal to Union dues at this rate from employees' regular biweekly salary and wages (including retroactive salary/wage payments and lump sum payments made pursuant to Recommendation 16, Salaries and Wages).
+The aggregate deductions of all employees shall be remitted with an itemized statement, to the Union within seven (7) days of the employee's bi-weekly pay date. - Section 2.
+The employee's written authorization for dues or representation fee payroll deductions submitted hereafter shall contain the employee's name, agency in which employed, work location (institution, district, bureau, etc.), Union name and local number.